Thembanator1/LinkedLists/README.md

 **Contact:**

-If you have any questions or need further information, please feel free to contact the project maintainers
+If you have any questions or need further information, please feel free to contact the project maintainers.

+**Backend and Testing:**
+Cwenga Gcolotela
+Kholofelo Lekala
+Thembalami Msimango

+**Frontend:**
+Nonhlanhla Zwane
+Lebohang Tseki
+ALuzuko Mlomo

+**Scrum Master:**
+Nonhlanhla Zwane

 **Acknowledgments:**